WTCSC/binary-calculator-RandomPigeon394/README.md

  -->

  This is a binary calculator and is coded to do addition, subtraction, multiplacation and division.
+ The calculator works by when you import a string of 8 digits of 0 and 1s like 01010101 it puts it in numbers like 1st digit is 128 2nd 64 third 32 fourth 16 fifth 8 sixth 4 seventh 2 and eighth is 1 so because I did 01010101 it would say 0 for 1 so its not equal to or above 128 but it will look at the 2nd number and see a 1 so it knows it is at least 64 so it will look at the rest and see it equals 85 so when you get another string like just 00000001 and subtract it, it will just do 84 and return that into binary as 01010100
  The calculator when dividing with zero will indeed print Nan (Non active number) Also if there is an overflow of numbers it will print Overflow Also with random characters like "w" it will print error as it is only meant to work with 8 digits of 0 and 1s